mamataparab22/Next-Millionaire-Game/ROADMAP.md

 ## Appendix — LLM Provider Strategy (future; optional)

-Goal: Start with Google Gemini for speed-to-MVP while keeping a clean, swappable abstraction to migrate to an internal company LLM with minimal changes.
+Goal: Keep a clean, swappable abstraction to migrate to an internal company LLM with minimal changes.

 ### Contract (interface-first)
 Define a narrow, provider-agnostic interface used by the API layer: